Michael Bublé is singing about Christmas sweaters now - Local News 8

 Michael Bublé may soon become as synonymous with Christmas as Santa Claus.

-This year he’s got new Christmas music coming out, a Christmas television special, a holiday drink called Merry Berry Bublè and a new video for a song titled “Christmas Sweater.”
+This year he’s got new Christmas music coming out, a Christmas television special and a new video for a song titled “Christmas Sweater.”
 That’s just the start.
 He’s also about to do a Las Vegas residency and release a new studio album.

 Bublé spoke to CNN about his holiday projects and plans with his family, saying he’ll be celebrating the season in Argentina and in Vancouver with his wife Luisana Lopilato and kids.